-The timing gear is carried in a casing made from two Circu A 51⁄2" Strip is bolted across the front of the casing and prov through a 31⁄2" Strip that forms a guide and is bolted to, and suppx Double Angle Strip are bent outward to an angle of about 135 deg A framework above the casing consists of two 31⁄2" Angle Girdei casing by Obuse Angle Brackets.
-Double Bent Strips are bolted to the rear 31⁄2 Anglithat all the bearings are in line when the securing Bolts are tightened up.
-A 5'' Rod is passed through each of the Double Bent Strips, and each Rod is fitted with a Coupling and a Collar at its upper and lower ends respectively.
-Before the casing is bolted to the side of the crank-case, two 11⁄2 Rods are each fitted with a 50-teeth Gear, three Collars and three Washers, two of the Collars and the Washers being placed on the side away from the boss of the Gear.
-Each 50-teeth Gear carriers in its boss as Bolt that acts as a cam for operating the push rods.
-The Rods carrying the 50-teeth Gears can now be fitted in position and the timing gear casing bolted to the side of the crank-case.
-The 2'' Strips on the Pivot Bolts engage between the Bolts in the bosses of the 50-teeth Gears and the Collars on the 5'' Rods.
+through a 3% stronged actors the front on the casing and provides boat through a 3% stronged actors a guide and is bolted to, and supported by Double Angle Strip are bent outward to an angle of about 135 degrees so the framework above the casing consists of two 31⁄2" Angle Girders joined casing by Obtuse Angle Brackets.
+Double Bent Strips are bolted to the rear? that all the bearings are in line when the securing Bolts are tightened the 5% Rod is passed through each of the Double Bent Strips, and each for its dear and lower ends repectively.
+Before the casing is bolted to the side of the crank-case, two 1 Rods are each fitted with a 50-teeth Gear, three Collars and three Washe two of the Collars and the Washers being placed on the side away from those of the Gear.
+Each 50-teeth Gear carries in its boss a Bolt that acts a cam for operating the push rods.
+The Rods carrying the 50-teeth Gears now be fitted in position and the timing gear casing bolted to the side of the crank-case.
+The 2" Strips on the Pivot Bolts engage between the Bolts the bosses of the Gears and the Collars and the Sote Rods.